petervdn/musictime/README.md

   MusicTime.fromString(timeString).toTime(bpm); // gives time in seconds
 });
 ```
 Note that `bars`, `beats` and `sixteenths` all start at 0.
-This obviously makes sense programatically but might be slightly counterintuitive from a musical perspective (counting 0,1,2,3 instead of 1,2,3,4).
+This might be slightly counterintuitive from a musical perspective (counting 0,1,2,3 instead of 1,2,3,4).
 ## install

 ```sh